Chapter 12: Travels and Trials

 Mylo’s head snapped up, unsure if he actually could believe his eyes and ears.
 “You’re back!”

-Junia accepted it, turning it over in her hand.
+Silver Paladin accepted it, turning it over in her hand.
 Her eyes searched his face for an answer, “How?
 Why?”

 “Why should I trust you?”

 “Oh, good, now you are suspicious?”
-Pierre’s smile hardened.
+Masked Bandit’s smile hardened.
 “So why should you trust me, other than the fact I risked my neck to get your things back?
 I don’t want some washed-up Mineralite king lording over us any more than you do, so I have a vested interest in seeing you succeed.”

 “If we push ourselves now, we won’t be in any shape to fight the bandits when we catch up with them,” Mylo said.

-Pierre grinned and bowed dramatically.
+Masked Bandit grinned and bowed dramatically.
 “Of course, milady.”

 “How could you tell they were thieves?”
 Mylo asked in a hushed tone.